OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/first.md

 This contract will just keep a numeric `value`, that will be increased by one every time we send a transaction to the `increase()` function.

-You can run `zos compile` to compile the contract and check for any errors.
+You can run `openzeppelin compile` to compile the contract and check for any errors.
 After it compiled successfully, we can now deploy our contract.

 > Note: You don't have to worry if you forget to compile your contract.
 The CLI will automatically check if your contract changed when you run any command, and compile it if needed.